RZhang05/cadence_movevm/README.md

 BenchmarkRustFib-22              1498485               810.7 ns/op             0 B/op          0 allocs/op
 BenchmarkCadenceFib-22              3189            352105 ns/op               0 B/op          0 allocs/op
 ```
 Although instantiation of the VM and file reading is included above, it should be a small portion of the benchmark.
 Commenting out the invocation of the function yields only 3576ns/op.
-A useful comparison is the existing work w/ custom bytecode which is run again below.
+A useful comparison is the existing work with a vm on rust which is run again below (https://github.com/SupunS/cadence_vm/tree/rust_go_binding).

 ```
 BenchmarkGoFib-22                 915919              1258 ns/op               0 B/op          0 allocs/op